moztopia/devlite-laravel/readme.md

 # Devlite-Laravel

-**If you see this screen, you need to open the readme.md file and spend 30 seconds configuring this tool.**

 Want to support this project?
 [Buy Me a Beer!](https://coff.ee/mozrin)

 **Laravel** is a robust and easy to use (free) PHP framework.
 If I need to get an application off the ground with 1 to a few million users; this is my tool of choice.
 You can find out more on their website: https://laravel.com